18 Things You Should Never Do to Your Lawn

 Whether you have a green thumb or not, it’s easy to maintain a blissful, barefoot-worthy backyard.
 For starters, avoid these no-nos.

 Don’t remove grass clippings

 Leaving grass clippings on the lawn after you mow can cause thatch problems, right?
-Nope!
-That’s a myth.
-Turns out, grass clippings can actually help with the overall health of your lawn.
+Not necessarily.
+Turns out, a certain amount of grass clippings can actually help with the overall health of your lawn.
 And (bonus!) that means less work for you when you mow.

 Don’t skip aerating

 Most lawns, whether seeded or sodded, are planted over a fairly skimpy layer of topsoil.
 Over time, lawn mowers, pets, and pick-up football games compact the soil, making it difficult for air, water, and vital nutrients to penetrate to the grassroots.
 Your challenge: to restore healthy soil conditions that nurture your lawn.
 To loosen and aerate the soil, rent a power core aerator.
 They’re available at rental centres, plus some hardware stores and garden centres.

 Don’t use a dull mower blade